ilyasoulk/big-data-analytics/README.md

 4. Open a terminal and run this command : `cd ~/bourse/docker/ && docker compose up db`
 5. Open a terminal and run this command : `cd ~/bourse/docker/ && docker compose up analyzer`
+6. The waiting time is around `13 MINUTES`, if you are on a PC with 16 cores.
+While waiting, please delete any useless window/terminal (like firefox) to save some memory.
-6. Open a terminal and run this command : `cd ~/bourse/docker/ && docker compose up dashboard`
+7. Open a terminal and run this command : `cd ~/bourse/docker/ && docker compose up dashboard`
-7. Go to the `localhost:8050`
+8. Go to the `localhost:8050`

 # Cleaning: Here is a resume of every cleaning process that we did on the given data  ###